You have reached the portfolio website of

 Ecological Design Consulting For Tiny Homes and Vehicles

-I have a wide range of knowledge and skills in design, fabrication, ecology, technology, and education.
-I enjoy the challenge of applied problem solving and developing infrastructure that harnesses natural flows of resources and energy present in all ecosystems and enables humans to meet their needs for food, water, shelter, energy, waste processing, and information without ecological damage.
-All of my design work is Open-Source, and you can support that work by becoming a Patron.
+My passion is developing low-cost, easy-to-build infrastructure that allows people to harness the natural flows of resources and energy present in all ecosystems and enables humans to meet their needs for food, water, shelter, energy, waste processing, and information without ecological damage.
+All of my design work is available open-source, and you can support that work by becoming a Patron.
 I also do custom infrastructure design consulting and 3D modeling for tiny homes, vehicle conversions, and off-grid land projects on a case by case basis.
 If you’d like my help on a project, or would just like to make contact, get in touch by filling out the form below!